 To Enable Key Lock, press the "F" key, then press the "7" key (Key Lock) to turn "ON" the function.
-(See Figure 6)

-- Display indicates that the key Lock functions is enabled by displaying the "-0" icon in the upper part of the - LCD.
+(See Figure 6) Display indicates that the key Lock functions is enabled by displaying the "-0" icon in the upper part of the

+- Display indicates that the key Lock functions is enabled by displaying the "

+[TM]

+LCD.

-To Disable Key Lock, repeat the process.
+- To Disable Key Lock, repeat the process.